 June 2017 -- Since the first edition was published in 2000, Managing complications in pregnancy and childbirth has been translated into several languages and today is used widely in training for and the provision of emergency obstetric care.
 The new edition brings the guidance in the manual into line with WHO’s current recommendations for emergency obstetric and newborn care.

 Global Accelerated Action for the Health of Adolescents (AA-HA!): guidance to support country implementation

 More than 3000 adolescents die every day from largely preventable causes, according to a new report from WHO and partners.
 Global accelerated action for the health of adolescents (AA-HA!): Guidance to support country implementation – assists governments in what to do – as well as how to do it – as they respond to the health needs of adolescents in their countries.
 Case studies show that what is being recommended actually can be done.
 The full document with case studies, a summary document, a comic book, brochure and infographics are available.

-How to browse for documents
+How to browse for publications

-Documents have been arranged by topic, type, year of publication and alphabetically.
+Publications have been arranged by topic, type, year of publication and alphabetically.
 You can browse through these lists or use the search box at the top of the page.
 Selecting "All WHO" includes material from the WHO regional websites.